nautilus-cyberneering/.github/hiring/profile_senior_developer.md

 ## Requirements

 - Passionate and experienced with Open-Source Development and Philosophy.
-- Independent worker and an active problem solver.
+- Autonomous worker and an active problem solver.
 - Many-years of active experience in Software Development.
 - Comfortable with the daily use of Office-English.